-325. The United States and the Vietnam War.
+325. The Vietnam War.

-This seminar examines the United States' relationship with Vietnam between World War II and the present, concentrating on the period of the U.S. political and military commitment to the South Vietnamese government in its war against the communist nationalists (1955-1975).
-We consider a variety of perspectives - those of Vietnamese communists, anti-communists, and "the people in the middle"; of American supporters and opponents of the war-including policymakers, soldiers, and demonstrators; and of other nations' participants and onlookers.
-We also study how the war influenced American domestic politics, society, and culture (and continues to do so).
+In this seminar we will examine what Vietnamese call "the American War" (1950s to 1973), as well as key events preceding this, and the aftermath of the communists' victory in 1975.
+To understand what is more broadly considered "The Second Indochina War," it is necessary to learn about earlier Chinese, French, and Japanese efforts to control the region known as Indochina.
+Moreover, what Americans think of as "The Vietnam War" involved many nations, among them the People's Republic of China, the Soviet Union, South Korea, Thailand, Australia, and New Zealand.
+We consider a variety of perspectives: those of Vietnamese communists, anti-communists, and "the people in the middle"; of other countries' supporters and opponents of the war, including policymakers, soldiers, and demonstrators; and of Laotians and Cambodians who also experienced war.
+We also examine how the war influenced American domestic politics, society, and culture-and continues to do so.
 Also offered through Peace Studies.